nf-core/variantbenchmarking/docs/output.md

 </details>

-Benchmark results are created separately for each test vcf:
+Benchmark results are created separately for each test vcf and for each method used.

-id/_bench_/

 ### Summary statistics